nebunr/cs480Estela/PA2/README.md

 ### How to Run
-So after making or w/e, while in `/build`, do this: talk about flags that are in the other order
+So after making or w/e, while in `/build`, do this:
 ```bash
 ./Tutorial -v ../assets/vertex_shader.txt -f ../assets/fragment_shader.txt
 ```